kmolan/const_poly/README.md

 anmolkathail@gmail.com

 ## TODO
--  Make the function approximation cycles a configurable value
 -  for each test use a different max error
 -  do not ignore doctests
 -  polynomial operations like add/multiply ?